ethangclark/r2v/README.md

 ## Logging

-mx2 logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.
+rvu logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.

 ## Comparison with MobX

-mx2 condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (3 "core" exports + 2 "special use-case" exports).
+rvu condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (3 "core" exports + 2 "special use-case" exports).
 It requires no prior knowledge of MobX.
-That being said, if you do want to use it with Mobx, mx2 `State` objets are valid Mobx `observable`s.
+That being said, if you do want to use it with Mobx, rvu `State` objets are valid Mobx `observable`s.

 ## gotchas